 (6) Environmental site assessments.
 Unless the property has never been previously developed, a copy of all environmental site assessments that have been done on the property or any part that is to be developed.
 If no previous environmental site assessment has been done on property being redeveloped, the Board may require a Level I environmental site assessment.
 If the Level I assessment indicates the possibility of contamination, a Level II assessment will be required.

 (7) Special site characteristics.
-Describe any unique site characteristics, including but not limited to, features deemed important by the Massachusetts's Historical Commission, Natural Heritage, and FEMA.
+Describe any unique site characteristics, including, but not limited to, features deemed important by the Massachusetts's Historical Commission, Natural Heritage, and FEMA.

 (8) Tanks.
 If existing underground storage tanks are present at the site, their location, size, capacities, type and date of installation shall be given.
 The Fire Chief will determine whether the tanks may be reused or must be removed.